thepantalion/TIWprojectJS/README.md

 ### Project description
+This project proposed the creation of both the back-end (in Java) and the front-end (HTML+JavaScript) for a website that manages meetings and participants to those meetings.
+The specifications are reported below (in italian, an english version will be added later).

 Un'applicazione web consente la gestione di riunioni online.
 L'applicazione supporta registrazione e login mediante una pagina pubblica con opportune form.
 La registrazione controlla la validità sintattica dell'indirizzo di email e l'uguaglianza tra i campi "password" e
 "ripeti password".